frederic-mahe/dna-sequence-folder/README.md

 The python script `find_folding_point.py` uses *k*-mer counts to try to find the folding point in a given sequence.
-It returns a positive integer value representing the folding point position, or zero if nothing is found.
+It returns a positive integer value representing a possible folding point position, or zero if nothing is found.

 ## roadmap